 2011-12: Reinhart was impressive in Calgary’s training camp and at the prospects tournament before suffering an allergic reaction.
 He made his pro hockey debut in April, scoring two goals for AHL Abbotsford against the Toronto Marlies in his only regular season contest.
 He played in four of eight playoff games for the Heat; scoring 1 goal with 1 assist and finishing plus-one.
 Reinhart returned to Kootenay for his fourth junior season following training camp and he and his brother Sam Reinhart were one-two in scoring for the Ice.
 He led Kootenay with 28 goals and 50 assists in 61 games and was plus-19 with 40 penalty minutes.
 Kootenay reached the playoffs after finishing fourth in the Central Division.
 Reinhart had 2 assists with an even plus/minus and 6 penalty minutes in three playoff games.

 Reinhart can play the power play, kills penalties and is a solid two-way player.
-The playmaking center has good speed with a quick accurate release and sees the ice well but needs add muscle mass to play more physically at the NHL level.
-The versatile center's excellent hockey smarts and vision should quicken his transition to the professional level.
-The all-round forward quite easily projects as a top-six forward in the NHL for Calgary.
+The playmaking center has good speed with a quick accurate release and sees the ice well but needs added muscle mass to play more physically at the NHL level.
+His hockey smarts and vision compare favorably to other young center prospects.